olefjaerestad/hmr/README.md

 ## Todo
 - Keep import paths in readme updated.
-- `npm run publish`
+- Add tests.

-Done:
+# Done:
 - nodemon: which scripts should restart when which files change?
+- `npm run build`
+- Remove console.log's.
+- Inline TODOs.
+- `npm run publish:npm`

 ## Dont do:
 - When used in external project, make available a `hmr` command.
 Update: Taking a JS API approach instead.
-- `npm run build`
-- Remove console.log's.
-- TODOs in code.